Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 ## Datasets used in the experiment

-Three datasets are used in this experiment.
-These datasets are taken from Kaggle - https://www.kaggle.com/rahulin05/sentiment-labelled-sentences-data-set.
+Three publicly available datasets are used for experimentation.
 Each dataset contains 1000 sentences (500 positive and 500 negative) along with their corresponding labels.
+All are binary classification problems with class labels (good,bad).
 The datasets are:

-1. **Amazon product review dataset** - This dataset contains the review of customers for various products on the Amazon website which is labelled as either 1/0 i.e good/bad (binary classification problem) </br>
+1. **Amazon product review dataset** - This dataset contains customer reviews for various products from the Amazon website. </br>
-2. **IMDB movie review dataset** - This dataset contains the review of customers for different movies on the IMDB website which is labelled as either 1/0 i.e good/bad (binary classification problem) </br>
+2. **IMDB movie review dataset** - This dataset contains customer reviews for various movies from the IMDB website. </br>
-3. **Yelp restaurant review dataset** - This dataset contains the review of customers for different restaurants on the yelp website which is labelled as either 1/0 i.e good/bad (binary classification problem) </br>
+3. **Yelp restaurant review dataset** - This dataset contains reviews of customers for restaurants from the yelp website.</br>

-In the aim of assigning a representation for each word in the corpus, the word embeddings that were created by Google new data (Mikolov - https://arxiv.org/pdf/1310.4546.pdf) are used in the experiment.
+We used word embeddings that were created by Google news data (Mikolov - https://arxiv.org/pdf/1310.4546.pdf).

 Link of the dataset : https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing
 Alternative : Found under the section, Pre-trained word and phrase vectors -> https://code.google.com/archive/p/word2vec/

 # Steps to run the code

-1. Download the datasets from the link(https://www.kaggle.com/rahulin05/sentiment-labelled-sentences-data-set)
+1. Download the datasets (File name: sentiment-labelled-sentences-data-set.zip) and unzip the file
-2. Download the representations for words from the link(https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing)
+2. Download the word representations from any of the links (https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing, https://code.google.com/archive/p/word2vec/)
-3. Run the file "**Sentence_Classification_Opt_Model_Param.py**" using the command
+3. Run the file "**Sentence_Classification_Opt_Model_Param.py**" as instructed below:

 If running the code in the background, mention the number of epochs to run in the place "*no. of epochs*"